Methane & the permafrost cycle

 | More greenhouse gases | More methane & CO2 in the air |

-While this feedback dominates: (1) higher global temperatures cause (2) more melting of ice containing carbon, releasing (3) more carbon dioxide & methane into the atmosphere, which causes (4) higher global temperatures, and then (5) the cycle repeats.
+While this feedback is dominant: (1) high air temperatures cause (2) more melting of permafrost which contains frozen plant & animal matter, which increases the decay of this organic matter, releasing (3) more carbon dioxide & methane into the atmosphere, which increases greenhouse heating, causing (4) higher air temperatures, and then (5) the cycle repeats.

 Permafrost